Skid marks and fecal accidents can be a sign of constipation in children

 The ultimate goal is to help the child to be able to fully relax the pelvic floor and have a complete bowel movement without strain or pain.

-Give the therapists at Fusion Wellness and Physical Therapy a call today!
+If your child is suffering from encoporesis, skid marks, poop accidents, and/or constipation, give the therapists at Fusion Wellness and Physical Therapy a call today!

 Olaru C, Diaconescu S, Trandafir L, et al. Chronic Functional Constipation and Encopresis in Children in Relationship with the Psychosocial Environment.
 Gastroenterol Res Pract.
 2016;2016:7828576. doi:10.1155/2016/7828576